-the federal Fair Debt Collection Practices Act (FDCPA) can request that a debt collector stop non-judicial collection efforts entirely.
+tion could ignore collection letters and calls, change their telephone number, or move without leaving a forwarding address.
+However, a borrower in default without bankruptcy protection under the federal Fair Debt Collection Practices Act (FDCPA) can request that a debt collector stop non-judicial collection efforts entirely.
 Even if the debtor moves without leaving an address, it would not prevent the collector from trying to collect.
 Collectors that do not have a consumer's address can legally contact the debtor's employers or friends to inquire about his address.
 In contrast, if the collector does have the debtor's address, then contacting employers or friends is illegal.
 Thus, there is no evidence that debtors without bankruptcy protection move more often or change their phones to avoid collectors.

-The FDCPA does not apply to original creditors, who are under other types of regulation.
+Finally, the FDCPA does not apply to original creditors, who are under other types of regulation.
 The Federal Trade Commission can use administrative actions against creditors for overly aggressive debt collection, and states have their own statutes specifically regulating non-judicial debt collection (Dawsey et al., 2013).